Physical Education School Sport funding 2017/2018

 - Transport to the sporting events and competitions.

-- Level 2 competition through the PSSC provision in Sportshall Athletics and Tag Rugby
+- Level 2 competition through the PSSC provision in Sportshall Athletics, basketball and Tag Rugby

 - Scooter skills for KS1 and KS2